 The widespread usage, combined with a growing understanding of their benefits has seen the industry grow at a rapid rate while it is expected to surpass $13.25bn by 2026.
 Now is the time for your business to open its arms to their benefits.

-Before making the investment, though, you should familiarize yourself with how industrial chillers work.
+Before making the investment, though, you might be asking: how does a chiller work?
 Here’s all you need to know:

-Broken machinery costs US businesses millions of dollars every single day.
-In fact, research shows that machinery faults (not including boiler problems) account for one-third of all losses surpassing $3m.
-In many cases, the damages are caused by overheating.
-An industrial chiller solves this issue by transferring heat from the source location to another.
+Broken or overheated machinery costs US businesses millions of dollars every single day.
+In fact, research shows that machinery faults (not including boiler problems) account for one-third of all losses, surpassing $3m.
+In many cases, the damage is caused by overheating.
+An industrial chiller solves this issue by transferring heat from the equipment to a secondary location, keeping machinery at stable operating temperatures.

 - More efficient machine operations